 The program draws on faculty from a wide variety of disciplines within the University including education, history, philosophy, law, journalism, science, health, and the arts.

-A fourth required course in the theory and practice of environmental education examines national and local models of environmental education, analyzes their relationship to contemporary issues of environmental literacy, and develops students' competencies in planning environmental education programs.
+An additional core course in the theory and practice of environmental education examines national and local models of environmental education, analyzes their relationship to contemporary issues of environmental literacy, and develops students' competencies in planning environmental education programs.

 Our program also has a strong affiliation with the Science Education Program in Steinhardt's Department of Teaching and Learning, and the Wallerstein Collaborative for Urban Environmental Education, which provide you with numerous opportunities to study and work closely with science education faculty on research, curriculum projects, and other environmental initiatives.